weykon/weykon/README.md

 ## For temporary Addition about AI Prompt
-Recently, I've been focused on AI development, specifically developing my Prompt system, exploring the programmability of minimal GPT prompts, and researching the application of TypeScript's type system grammar to AI prompt writing. if you interest it, contect to me !
+Recently, I've been focused on AI development, specifically developing my Prompt system, exploring the programmability of minimal GPT prompts, and researching the application of TypeScript's type system grammar to AI prompt writing. if you interest it, contact to me !

 ## Support Me !
 | Ko-Fi | WeChat |